enasequence/read_docs/submit/study/programmatic.md

 ```

 This accession number is called the BioProject accession and is typically used in journal publications.
 The study will
 also be assigned an alternative accession number that starts with ERP.
-This accession number is called the SRA
-(Sequence Read Archive) study accession.

 ## Test and production services